AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`sumOfArray`
-Given the random integer array `scores`, use `while` loop to calculate the sum of all number elements it contains and display to the console.
+Given the random integer array `scores`, use a `while` loop to calculate the sum of all number elements it contains and display it to the console.
+Make sure that output format is exactly the same as the following sample output:

 **Sample Output:**
 ```text